atangyj/streaming-heartbeat/README.md

 - A client should stop or continue to play based on the server response.

 ### Request
-Assuming a client already has the video data, the client should call the endpoint with **20 seconds interval** with request body
+Assuming a client already has the video data, the client should call the endpoint with **20 seconds interval** with request body:
 ```
 {
 "userId": "string",